 So the mere act of owning your car can cost you well over $10,000 a year – that’s in addition to the cost of actually buying the car.
-But you can see above that there can be a big difference in annual costs for different vehicles.
+But you can see above that there can be a big difference in annual costs for different types of vehicles.
 If you’re a fan of substance over style, then it’s well worth your time to look around for cars with cheap servicing and low-fuel use.

 Rent a car?

 If this has put you off buying a car, you could consider renting one.
 Ridesharing services like GoGet allow you to book cars to use for a specified period of time.

 Let’s take the Toyota Yaris for example.
 Its listed price is currently around $27,000, and according to the RACQ, its average annual running costs including all of the above ends up at around $10,100, or $194 weekly.
 Comparatively, renting the same car from GoGet for 10 hours a week on the GoFrequent Plan will cost you roughly $169 a week (minus the insurance excess), based on: